How to set PI caps & day-parting

 • Week 1: daily cap = 3–5 transfers

-• Week 2: increase only if answer rate + intake quality stays stable
+• Week 2: increase only if answer rate + intake alignment stays stable

 • Week 3+: scale in small steps, not jumps